-If you've ever watched "Cops," you've heard the phrase, "Anything you say can, and will, be used against you, in a court of law."
+If you’ve ever watched “Cops,” you’ve heard the phrase, “Anything you say can, and will, be used against you, in a court of law.”
 With Weekend 1 of Coachella right around the corner, I thought it might be helpful to give you all a quick rundown of what your rights are, and how to invoke them, should you find yourself being questioned by the police.
 Read below so you know you rights and what to do to mitigate charges.

 First off, do not initiate contact with the police.
 Why?
 Well, once you initiate contact with law enforcement, it is deemed a consensual encounter, and should the officer notice that, say, you have dilated pupils, you have effectively opened the door for the officer to investigate you based on any observations made during the conversation.
 Put simply, if you walk up to the horse-mounted police officers to pet the horse, you’re gonna have a bad time!